opdavies/oliverdavies.uk/source/_posts/2018-11-20-rebuilding-bartik-with-vuejs-tailwind-css.md

     data_cards: true,
 } %}

+## Why build a Bartik clone?

+I’m a big fan of utility based styling and Tailwind CSS in particular, I was and originally thinking of a way to more easily integrate Tailwind within Drupal - something like I’ve since done with the [Tailwind CSS starter kit theme][5].
+Whilst thinking about that, I wondered about doing the opposite - rebuilding Drupal (or Bartik) with Tailwind.

+Others including [Adam Wathan](https://adamwathan.me) (one of the creators of Tailwind CSS) have rebuilt existing UIs like Netlify, YouTube, Twitter, Coinbase and Transistor.fm with Tailwind as an opportunity for learning and also to demonstrate using Tailwind - this was my opportunity to do the same.

+Whilst [Drupal itself has adoped React](https://dri.es/drupal-looking-to-adopt-react), I’ve personally been looking into Vue.js and have used it for some small personal projects, including some elements of the site.
+So I decided to use Vue for the interactive parts of my Bartik clone to create a fully functional clone rather than focussing only on the CSS.

 ## Building a static template with Tailwind

 The first stage was to build the desktop version, which was done as a simple HTML file with Tailwind CSS pulled in from it’s CDN.
 This stage took just over an hour to complete.